 Determine the return policy for the store or any warranty on the tent so you know if you will be able to return it if there is a problem.
 Some of the big box stores that sell craft tents have excellent return policies.

 Note the price of the tent

 Price of Additional Accessories

 Note the price of any additional must-have accessories that are not included in the package.
-For example, if you want side walls and they are not included in with the tent, determine how much it would cost to buy the side walls separately.
+For example, if you want side walls and they are not included with the tent, determine how much it would cost to buy the side walls separately.

 Total Shipping Cost

 Note the total shipping costs if you are planning to order your craft tent online.
 If you are ordering from a company in a different country, keep in mind that you may have to pay duty, and the currency exchange rate will impact your cost as well.